What is Working Trials?

 As the dog follows the track it has to seek out and recover articles placed along the track by the tracklayer.
 The track is laid at different times, before the dog work begins, depending on the level of the competition.
 The other component of nosework is 'search' where the dog has to search for and retrieve articles placed in a marked area.

-To test its agility, the dog must clear three obstacles - a three-foot hurdle, a six-foot-high wooden scale and a nine-foot long jump.
+To test its agility, the dog must clear three obstacles - a three-foot hurdle, a 5ft 6" high wooden scale and a 8 ft long jump.
 Two attempts may be permitted for each obstacle.

 There are various exercises in this section which are detailed below: